 top of page

 A naturalist at heart, Ginalina also develops music-based workshops with a focus on ecological curiosity, cultural exploration, and environment care.
-Aligned with her recent music releases, this work was recognized in 2025 with a nomination for Change Maker of the Year by Women in Music Canada, a featured 10-page interview in Palettera's Annual Book of Incredible People, Edition 10, and an invitation for a Music and Culture Exchange through the Beijing, Sichuan, and Xinjiang Yiwenli Cultural Department.
+Aligned with her recent music releases, this work was recognized in 2025 with a nomination for Change Maker of the Year by Women in Music Canada, a featured 10-page interview in Palettera's Annual Book of Incredible People, Edition 10, and several invitations for Music and Culture Exchanges and Tours through the Beijing, Sichuan, and Xinjiang Yiwenli Cultural Department.
+In 2026, she will join the Yuan Yin Cultural Group to create and tour Fusion Folk through Yunnan, Shanxi, and Guangdong provinces in China.

-New work is dedicated to deep listening, care and collaboration, and the completion of her bookend Fusion Folk album "The Moon Knows" featuring friends and instruments from around the world - including Tennyson King (zhong ruan), Sophie Lukcas (kora), Sarah Yu Sha Tan (guzheng), Ji Rong Huang (erhu), Yoro Noukoussi (djembe), Tiiu Strutt (vocalist in Estonian), Kelley Wills (illustrator) and more.
-She is also committed to finishing and releasing her contemporary folk project "Darling Sparrows" - created with admired guests including Dayna Manning, Mario Vaira, Spencer Capier, Joseph Lubinsky-Mast, Noah Walker, and Tobi Duquette, and Roberta Landreth, and along with that, excited to support more young people and inspire deeper wonder for our world through global organizations and not-for-profits such as Connected North Canada, Touching Nature School in China, and Vancouver Science World.
+New work is dedicated to deep listening, care and collaboration, and continued time with passion projects.
+"The Moon Knows" is the bookend album to her Remembered and Remixed Family Folk Songs collection and will feature friends and instruments from around the world - including Tennyson King (zhong ruan), Sophie Lukcas (kora), Sarah Yu Sha Tan (guzheng), Ji Rong Huang (erhu), Tiiu Strutt (vocalist), Kelley Wills (illustrator).
+"Darling Sparrows" is a contemporary indie-roots project created with admired guests including Dayna Manning, Mario Vaira, Spencer Capier, Joseph Lubinsky-Mast, Noah Walker, Tobi Duquette, and Roberta Landreth.
+"Grandfather's Tea" is the sequel book to "Grandmother's Chair" and along with that, Ginalina is excited to support and inspire deeper wonder for our world through global organizations and not-for-profits such as Connected North, Touching Nature School, and Vancouver Science World.

 bottom of page